qmlbook/qmlbook/en/ch15/index.rst

 The introspection features are also used to create dynamic language bindings, making it possible to expose a C++ object instance to QML and making C++ functions callable from Javascript.
 Other bindings for Qt C++ exist and besides the standard Javascript binding a popular one is the Python binding called `PyQt <http://www.riverbankcomputing.co.uk/software/pyqt/intro>`_.

-In addition to this central concept Qt makes it possible to develop cross platform applications using C++.
-Qt C++ provides a platform abstraction on the different operating systems, which allows the developer to concentrate on the task at hand and not how you open a file on different operating systems.
+In addition to this central concept, Qt makes it possible to develop cross platform applications using C++.
+Qt C++ provides a platform abstraction on the different operating systems, which allows the developer to concentrate on the task at hand and not the details of how you open a file on different operating systems.
 This means you can re-compile the same source code for Windows, OS X and Linux and Qt takes care of the different OS ways of handling certain things.
 The end result are natively built applications with the look and feel of the target platform.
 As the mobile is the new desktop, newer Qt versions can also target a number of mobile platforms using the same source code, e.g. iOS, Android, Jolla, BlackBerry, Ubuntu Phone, Tizen.

 When it comes to re-use, not only can source code be re-used but developer skills are also reusable.
 A team knowing Qt can reach out to far more platforms then a team just focusing on a single platform specific technology and as Qt is so flexible the team can create different system components using the same technology.